 Kitten’s team are the only ones named and given unique character traits rather than being unnamed troopers.
 We’re introduced to Casandra Cardeti and Doc Barnes in this first chapter and to see the beginnings of a proper team and their interactions as fleshed out characters set this strip apart from the others.
 It may be all action from beginning to end, but it also manages to cram in enough drama and character development to make for compelling reading.

 Encountering a slug-type creature and a giant water-based monster that work together to catch prey, Kitten uses her cunning, physicality and some unique jewellery to cut, slice and burn her way out of trouble just in time.
-The fantastic, almost scratchy artwork of the late, great José Ortiz (The House of Daemon, The Thirteenth Floor, Rogue Trooper) adds a great deal of atmosphere to the jungle and an immediacy to the action.
+Written by James Tomlinson writing as ‘James Nicholas’ (Eagle, Super Naturals, Scream), the fantastic, almost scratchy artwork of the late, great José Ortiz (The House of Daemon, The Thirteenth Floor, Rogue Trooper) adds a great deal of atmosphere to the jungle and an immediacy to the action.
 It’s thrilling to look at.

 As a child I was wondering if we humans were always going to assume something different was to be feared but then Doc Barnes laments the creatures’ demise.
 This was another hint for me that this comic was really teaching us something.
 It was different and it was laying down the basics here before developing really rather quickly.